 This article will show you how to start a fire with 7 of my favorite techniques.

-There is a primary connection between humans and fire.
-Everyone should know how to start a fire.
-Everyone should also know how to launch one without matches or lighter as well.
-It’s a critical survival skill.
+There is a bonding connection between humans and fire.
+Everyone should know how to start a fire in a survival situation!
+Everyone should also know how to start one without matches or a lighter as well!
+It should be common knowledge for you.

-You never know when you’re going to find yourself in a position where you’re going to need a fire, and you do not have any matches or lighters.
+You never know when you’re going to find yourself in a position where you’re going to need a fire, and don’t have any matches or lighters.

-It doesn’t have to be as dramatic as these situations—even exceptionally windy or damp weather will make matches practically pointless.
-And whether or not you really need to call upon these powers, it’s just damn nice to know that you can spark a fire wherever and wherever you are.
+Whether or not you really need to build a fire in the wild, it’s just damn nice to know that you can spark a fire whenever and wherever you are.

-In addition, fire preserves, nourish, and warms us.
-It is used to help drive wild predators at bay and has been used as a weapon for fighting.
-It is used to prepare food that cannot be consumed raw.
-And most of all, it will warm us up on the cold days.
+Fire can nourish wildlife and warms us up.
+It is used to help drive wild predators at bay and has been used as a weapon for fighting for thousands of years.

 Fire is a chemical reaction that occurs after certain conditions have been met.
 Fire is born when heat, tinder, and oxygen are fused.
 It happens because of combustion.

-Where there is oxygen, a fire can be created when the form of fuel is heated to the temperature at which it will ignite.
-Fire can be used for many things, such as developing food, producing pottery, craft art, and the list goes on.
+Where there is oxygen, a fire can be created when fuel is heated to the igniting temperature.
+Fire can be used for many things, so it’s definitely essential.

 On the other hand, when it’s out of sight, fire is a ferocious enemy.
 People have always held fire in gratitude for what it gives and what it might take away.
-Now, before you start a fire, you need to ready your fire field.
+Now, before you start a fire, you need to take careful precautions.

 Certain precautions must be taken into account before starting a fire.
 If you want to start a fire in the woods, on a campground, or in your backyard, various steps must be taken for each case.